First AJEE Online First Article

 On November 8, 2024, we held our inaugural annual event, bringing together authors, reviewers, and all interested participants to discuss key aspects of our journal's development.

-We are pleased to announce the launch of the "Publication Support for Young Ukrainian Researchers Initiative," (PubYUAR )which aims to provide continuing support for young Ukrainian researchers whose work falls within the scope of the AJEE.
+UPDATED on 1 Dec 2024 We are pleased to announce the launch of the "Publication Support for Young Ukrainian Researchers Initiative," (PubYUAR )which aims to provide continuing support for young Ukrainian researchers whose work falls within the scope of the AJEE.

 AJEE Joins DORA to Enhance Research Evaluation Practices and Promote Transparency in Scholarly Publishing